 12.4.
 Regional Programs

-The CSB shall manage or participate in the management of, account for, and report on regional programs in accordance with the Regional Program Operating Principles and the Regional Program Procedures in the Core Services Taxonomy 7.3.
-The CSB agrees to participate in any utilization review or management activities conducted by the Department involving services provided through a regional program.
+The CSB shall manage or participate in the management of, account for, and report on regional programs in accordance with the Regional Program Operating Principles and the Regional Program Procedures .The CSB agrees to participate in any utilization review or management activities conducted by the Department involving services provided through a regional program.